gioblu/PJON/documentation/configuration.md

 ```cpp
   bus.set_packet_id(true);
 ```
+See the [UsePacketId](/examples/ARDUINO/Local/SoftwareBitBang/UsePacketId) example to see more in detail how the packet id can be used.

 If the asynchronous acknowledgement feature is required you need to define the `PJON_INCLUDE_ASYNC_ACK` as following.
 The use of a constant has been chosen to save more than 1kB on sketches where this feature is not used (the packet id is used by the asynchronous acknowledgement process, so if necessary, play with that responsibly):
 ```cpp
 #define PJON_INCLUDE_ASYNC_ACK true